Manning throws 2 TDs, Barkley scores 2, Giants end long skid

 EAST RUTHERFORD, N.J.
+(AP)If this was Eli Manning’s final start at home in a career that saw the New York Giants win two Super Bowls, it was one that sent chills down the spine.

+And a choked-back tear for the face of the franchise for the past 16 years.

-(AP)Two-time Super Bowl MVP Eli Manning threw two touchdowns in what might have been his final home start for the Giants and New York snapped a franchise record-tying nine-game losing streak with a 36-20 victory over the Miami Dolphins on Sunday.
+The two-time Super Bowl MVP threw two touchdowns and New York snapped a franchise record-tying nine-game losing streak with a 36-20 victory over the Miami Dolphins on Sunday.

+This game was all about the 38-year-old, who is in the final year of his contract.
+He got a standing ovation from fans before the opening offensive series and another one when coach Pat Shurmur pulled him with less than two minutes to go to put in backup Alex Tanney with the outcome set.

+Manning was hugged by teammates, serenaded with chants of ”Eli Manning” by fans and met by his family entering the tunnel for more hugs and a pictures walking off the field.
+He picked up his children and hugged them.

 Saquon Barkley ran for 112 yards and scored two walk-in touchdowns and New York’s much-maligned defense added a safety as the Giants (3-11) handed the Dolphins (3-11) their second loss in as many weeks at MetLife Stadium.

-Manning, who lost his starting job to Daniel Jones in Week 3 and got it back last week when the rookie sprained an ankle, threw a 51-yard scoring pass to Golden Tate in the second quarter and a go-ahead 5-yarder to Darius Slayton on the opening series of the second half.
-The 38-year-old also threw three interceptions, two of which set up by field goals by Dolphins kicker Jason Sanders.
+Manning threw a 51-yard scoring pass to Golden Tate in the second quarter and a go-ahead 5-yarder to Darius Slayton on the opening series of the second half.
+The No. 1 overall pick in the 2004 draft also threw three interceptions, two of which set up field goals by Dolphins kicker Jason Sanders.

-With 1:50 left in the game, Manning (20 of 28 for 283 yards) was taken out by coach Pat Shurmur and replaced by Alex Tanney, drawing his second standing ovation from those left in the crowd.
-He walked to the sideline and was congratulated by teammates while the crowd chanted ”Eli Manning.”
-He even smiled.
+Tate said Manning refused to take the spotlight after the game, turning the focus away from himself to the importance of winning.

+”He has been doing it for a long, long, long time and knows how to keep his emotions in check,” Tate said. ”That doesn’t surprise me.
+He went back in and got that standing ovation he got, I think we all got choked up.
+I would not be surprised if you guys got choked up.
+What he has achieved and done for this organization is special and will go in the history book for the rest of time.”

 Ryan Fitzpatrick, whose game slipped after taking a big hit on a third-quarter scramble, threw two touchdowns to DaVante Parker, the second one with the game out of reach.